Executive director of House Democrats' campaign arm resigns

 Allison Jaslow announced her resignation at an all-staff meeting, according to two sources with direct knowledge of the development, and said that it was effective immediately.

-Bustos, according to the report, flew back to Washington Monday from her district to deal with the concerns, which comes on the first week of the House’s six-week summer recess.
+Bustos, according to the report, flew back to Washington on Monday from her district to deal with the concerns, which come on the first week of the House’s six-week summer recess.

+Also leaving are Molly Ritner, political director; Nick Pancrazio, deputy executive director; Jared Smith, communications director; Melissa Miller, communications aide; and Van Ornelas, director of diversity, two House Democratic leadership sources confirmed.
+Those departures were also reported by Politico Monday.

+Bustos said in a statement Monday night that Jacqueline Newman will replace Jaslow as interim executive director.

 “The DCCC is now in complete chaos,” they said in their joint statement.
 “The single most immediate action that Cheri Bustos can take to restore confidence in the organization and to promote diversity is to appoint a qualified person of color, of which there are many, as executive director at once.
 We find the silence of the Congressional Hispanic Caucus on this issue to be deafening."